SMC242/uni-notes/soc/Ideologies/Positivism.md

 Positivism attempted to look for causes of criminality
 - Biological (nature vs nurture)
 - Psychological reasons (what happened to the individual)
-- Sociological reasons (why do some areas have more crime?)
+- Sociological reasons (why do some areas have more crime?)?)